AndreProenza/Medical-Test-Records/DELIVER-README.md

 ##

-After the previous installation is complete in your OS..
+After the previous installation is complete in your OS, please read the following notes **before** running.

 #### Notes about running the application

+If you are testing in your local machine, **Do not run all jars at the same time**.
-Before running the application it is necessary note that both Hospital and Laboratory frontends are running on port 8443, and their respective backends are also running in port 3000.
-Due to this, it is impossible to run both Hospital and Laboratory at the same time.
+Please note, Hospital and Laboratory frontends are running on port 8443, and their respective backends are also running in port 3000.
+Due to this, it is **impossible** to run both Hospital and Laboratory at the same time.
 It is still possible to run Hospital Backened server, that is running on port 4000, in order to test the custom protocol.

-Summarized:
+But if you deploy the project in the vms, you can run all at the same time (there is no issue with localhost used ports).

+Summary:
 + Hospital Frontend: port 8443
 + Hospital Backened: port 3000
 + Laboratory Frontend: port 8443